Gamelan: History

 The earliest image of a musical ensemble is found on the bas-relief of the 8th century Buddhist monument of Borobudur, Central Java.
-The Borobudur's musicians play lute-like stringed instruments, various of kendang drums, various of suling flutes, cymbals, bells, metallophones, and xylophones.
+The Borobudur's musicians play lute-like stringed instruments, various kendang drums, various suling flutes, cymbals, bells, metallophones, and xylophones.
 Some of these musical instruments are indeed included in a complete gamelan orchestra.
-Musical instruments such as metallophones (saron, kenong, kecer), xylophones (gambang), the bamboo flute (suling), drums in various sizes (kendang), cymbals, bell (genta), lute, and bowed and plucked string instruments were identified in this image.
+Musical instruments such as metallophones (saron, kenong, kecer), xylophones (gambang), the bamboo flute (suling), drums in various sizes (kendang), cymbals, bell (genta), and bowed and plucked string instruments were identified in this image.
 These reliefs of this musical ensemble are suggested to be the ancient form of the gamelan.

 The instruments developed into their current form during the Majapahit Empire.
 According to the inscriptions and manuscripts (Nagarakretagama and Kakawin Sutasoma) dated from the Majapahit period, the kingdom even had a government office in charge of supervising the performing arts, including the gamelan.
 The arts office oversaw the construction of musical instruments, as well as scheduling performances at the court.

 In Bali, there are several gamelan selonding that have existed since the 9th century during the Sri Kesari Warmadewa reign.
 Some words refer to gamelan selonding was found in some ancient Balinese inscriptions and manuscripts.
 Today, gamelan selonding is stored and preserved well in ancient temples of Bali.
 It is considered sacred and used for religious ceremony purposes, especially when the big ceremony is held.
 Gamelan Selonding is part of daily life and culture for some indigenous people in ancient villages such as Bungaya, Bugbug, Seraya, Tenganan Pegringsingan, Timbrah, Asak, Ngis, Bebandem, Besakih, and Selat in Karangasem Regency.

 In the court of Java (Surakarta Sunanate and Yogyakarta Sultanate) the oldest known ensembles, Gamelan Munggang and Gamelan Kodok Ngorek, are apparently from the 12th century.
 These formed the basis of a "loud style" of music.
 These Gamelan are the oldest existing gamelan instruments and still preserved well in the courts.
 The Gamelans become the heirloom of the Javanese courts.
 Gamelan Kodhok Ngorek and Gamelan Monggang are sacred gamelan that will only be sounded for Javanese court ritual ceremonies such as the Sultan's Jumenengan (coronation ceremony), welcoming highly respected guests at the palace, royal weddings, and Garebeg.
 This gamelan is only owned by the court and the general public is not allowed to have a similar gamelan set.